Mickeyjonze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern
+isplay the number of lines that contain the pattern